c3se/alvis-intro/tutorial/1_getting_started/README.md

 These steps can be seen as:
 1. Copy an empty overlay to your own storage
-2. Open a singularity session with this overlay
+2. Open a container session with this overlay
 3. Make the changes you want to do
 4. You can now use this overlay together with the container that was used in step 2

 **Exercises:**
-1. Update and submit `jobsubmit_singularity.sh`
+1. Update and submit `jobsubmit_container.sh`
 2. Redo 1 but for TensorFlow instead of PyTorch
 3. Copy an overlay image from `/apps/containers/` and use it to install a package of your choice